 Place all ingredients in a covered jar and allow to sit for a couple of days so that the seeds soften.
 Don’t get too persnickety about the time frame.
 I can tell you with absolute certainty that if your week gets a little out of control busy with too many people needing too many things, it will be a-okay if you leave the soaking seeds sitting on your counter for a full week.

 Over the course of a couple of days, the seeds will absorb almost all of that liquid.
-If the liquid is completely absorbed and your seeds look a little dry, add a bit more water or apple cider vinegar.
+If the liquid is completely absorbed and your seeds look a little dry, add a bit more water.
+(The absorption rate varies by seeds, I’ve found.
+If you feel like you’re adding a lot of extra water, you could add a splash of vinegar, too, to maintain the vinegary kick.)

 After a couple of days (or a week) pour the contents of the jar into your blender and process until the mustard is the desired consistency.
 Less if you like it grainy, more if you prefer it creamy.
 Put the finished mustard right back into the jar the seeds were in.
 Not even a jar to wash!